 24H, 48H, 72H, 168H

 |30,00 € / 40,00 €|

 The pass can be used within 12 months of purchase.
 Once the first day of use has been registered, the Venice City Pass only remains valid for the following days without interruption.
 This applies for a total period of 7 days.
 So enough time to take advantage of all the benefits of the discount card in any order and at your leisure.
 Unfortunately, the Venice City Pass may not be transferred to third parties.
 All important information and much more can be found on the booking page of the provider.

 There are of course many answers here, depending on your interests.
 Those who come for the first time to Venice will surely visit the Piazza San Marco with its museums, the St Mark’s Cathedral and the Doge’s Palace.
 During a walk through the alleyways of the city and over the numerous canal bridges, the many wonderful churches also belong to the must-see.
 The entrance to the churches worth seeing is rarely free in Venice.

-Here is an example for 3 nights, Venice City Pass with an airport transfer by water for 48 hours:
+Here is an example for 3 nights, Venice City Pass with use of local transport for 48 hours from the first validation.

 |Attraction||VCP / 48H||Pass||Ticket|

 |included||Book Online||32,50 €|

 |Chorus Pass||included||Book Online||13,50 €|

 |Leonardo da Vinci|